-A step by step photo tutorial on how to applique on an embroidery machine.
+A step-by-step photo tutorial on how to applique with an embroidery machine.
 This post will show you how to embroider an applique using a Brother SE400.
-Create Shirts, tea towels, blankets, baby gifts and more!
+Create Shirts, tea towels, blankets, baby gifts, and more!

 What is an Applique?